 Where to find it: Featured in a savory setting at farm-to-table restaurants like Motor Supply, Mr. Friendly's, Lula Drake and Terra.
 In ice cream form at Sweet Pea's or Sweet Cream.
 Check out the Lexington County Peach Festival to satisfy all peach cravings.

 Around here, we do barbeque with pulled pork and a golden mustard sauce.
 Pairs well with potato salad, mac n’ cheese and some type of green that is cooked in bacon fat.

 This summer classic is preferred with an heirloom tomato and paired with salty bacon and crisp lettuce.
 It’s also perfectly perfect with just mayo, salt + pepper.
 Actually, tastes like summer.

 Crunchy green vegetable that even the pickiest of eaters typically love.
 You may find it stewed, fried to perfection or even pickled and placed atop your Bloody Mary.
 Cheers!

 Fried Green Tomatoes

 The ultimate Southern dessert.
 Sweet, cooling and filled with fresh bananas and soft Vanilla Wafers.
-Can be served hot or cold—or straight from the baking dish.

 Looking for more delicious eats in Columbia SC?
 Check out our restaurants page, where you can search by category to find exactly what you're looking for.